 Age and Life Events

-Certain female reproductive conditions can cause irregular periods or bleeding between periods that can seem like an early period.
-With polycystic ovarian syndrome (PCOS), small fluid-filled sacs called cysts form in the ovaries and abnormal hormone levels are present.
-You may have PCOS if your periods are irregular and you have certain other symptoms, including weight gain or excessive male hormone effects -- such as facial hair or baldness.
-With endometriosis, cells that normally line the uterus grow in other parts of the pelvis.
-If your periods are routinely intensely painful, you might have endometriosis.
-Some medical conditions, such as thyroid disease, and certain medications, such as blood thinners, can also cause early periods.
+Certain gynecologic conditions can cause irregular periods or bleeding in between periods that can seem like an early period.
+In polycystic ovarian syndrome, small fluid-filled sacs called cysts form in the ovaries and abnormal hormone levels are present.
+You may have polycystic ovarian syndrome if your periods are irregular and you have certain other symptoms, including weight gain or excessive male hormone effects -- such as facial hair or baldness.
+In endometriosis, cells that normally line the inside of the uterus occur in other parts of the pelvis.
+If your periods are very painful, you may have endometriosis.
+Some medical conditions, such as thyroid disease, and certain medications, such as blood thinners, can also cause periods to appear earlier than expected.

-Not an Early Period After All
+Not an Early Period at All